-Gail Powell: Board Chair
+Gail Powell: Board Administrative Service Director

-We are told “to love our neighbor – as ourselves”.
-This great commandment is why Gail was motivated to join the Board of Directors of Master’s Manna.
-The mission of Master’s Manna is in complete harmony with her belief that every person has an inherent ability – and responsibility – to make a difference.
+We are told “to love our neighbor – as ourselves.”
+The great commandment provided the motivation for Gail to accept an invitation to join the Board of Directors.
+The Mission Statement of Master’s Manna is in synergy with Gail’s core belief that every person has (not only) an inherent ability – but also the responsibility – to make a difference.

-Jeanette Bronsord: Board Vice Chair
+Jeanette Bronsord: Board Director & Past Chair

-Jeanette, Director of Surgical Services, Yale New Haven Hospital has been following Master’s Manna for several years as the organization has grown to meet an increasing need for services in Wallingford, Meriden and surrounding areas.
-As a lifelong resident of Meriden and Wallingford becoming a Board member of Master’s Manna provides an opportunity to contribute to the community in a meaningful way.
-Jeanette states, “The philosophy for providing services such as food, clothing, and meals with respect, preserving the dignity of persons served is consistent with my own personal values… I believe this experience will enrich me as a leader and most importantly as a person.”
+Jeannette Bronsord, Director of Surgical Services, Yale New Haven Hospital followed Master’s Manna for several years as the organization grew to meet an increasing need for services in Wallingford, Meriden and surrounding areas.
+As a lifelong resident of Meriden and Wallingford, becoming a member of the Board of Directors at Master’s Manna provided an opportunity to contribute to the community in a meaningful way.
+Jeannette states, “The philosophy for providing services such as food, clothing, and meals with respect, preserving the dignity of persons served is consistent with my own personal values.
+I believe this experience will enrich me as a leader and most importantly as a person.”